 Also in 2010, the ADF was accepted into the EU Transparency Register, which allows the organization to influence policies of institutions of the European Union.
 Since granted this status, the ADF has, according to its website, “provided numerous expert opinions and keynote addresses to European Parliament committees and inter-groups.”

 And, in 2014, the ADF was accredited by the Organization of American States (OAS), the world’s oldest regional organization, established to promote state sovereignty as well as human rights, democracy, security and development.
 With accreditation from the OAS, ADF attorneys are able to attend meetings and debates and influence policy from within, to battle “groups promoting abortion and radical sexual agendas.”
 The ADF has also received official accreditation for the Organization for Security and Co-operation in Europe and the EU Fundamental Rights Agency.
-Currently, according to its website, ADF has offices in Mexico City, Vienna (the headquarters of its international arm), Brussels, Strasbourg, Geneva and New Delhi and offers training in various locations around the world as well as access to grants and consultation.
+Currently, according to its website, ADF has offices in Mexico City, Vienna (the headquarters of its international arm), Brussels, Strasbourg, and Geneva and offers training in various locations around the world as well as access to grants and consultation.

 Battling the “homosexual agenda,” gay sex, and marriage equality